-- E. The following elements may be located within the supplemental zone: - 1.
-Accessory outdoor dining, provided that the dining area may be separated from the sidewalk only with planters, shrubs, or fencing with a maximum height of 42 inches (see Figure 4-11); - Balconies, pedestrian walkways, porches, handicap ramps, and stoops; provided, however, that no such feature shall extend beyond the supplemental zone without a license agreement; - 3.
-Terraces, provided that they have a maximum finished floor height of 24 inches above the sidewalk elevation and shall be surrounded by a guardrail that meets City specifications; - 4.
-Landscape and water features; - 5.
-Plazas; and - 6.
-Incidental display and sales. - F. Any features in the supplemental zone must not obstruct the open pedestrian connection between the building's primary entrance and the clear zone.
+- E. The following elements may be located within the supplemental zone: - Accessory outdoor dining, provided that the dining area may be separated from the sidewalk only with planters, shrubs, or fencing with a maximum height of 42 inches (see Figure 4-11); - Balconies, pedestrian walkways, porches, handicap ramps, and stoops; provided, however, that no such feature shall extend beyond the supplemental zone without a license agreement;

+- 4. Landscape and water features;

+- 5. Plazas; and

+- 6. Incidental display and sales.